nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete an applicant in TrackAScholar.
-2. TrackAScholar deletes the specified applicant. <br>
+2. TrackAScholar deletes the specified applicant from TrackAScholar. <br>
    Use case ends.

 **Extensions**